zemirco/ng-scoreboard-clock/README.md

 [![Build Status](https://travis-ci.org/zeMirco/ng-scoreboard-clock.png)](https://travis-ci.org/zeMirco/ng-scoreboard-clock)

 An angular.js directive to display the current time as seen on sports scoreboards.
+Check out the [demo]().

 ## How to use

+Place the following code snippet anywhere inside your `html` file.

 ```html
 <clock format="HH:mm"></clock>
 ```

+Be aware of [Internet Explorer](http://docs.angularjs.org/guide/ie) restrictions.

 ## Configuration